What to look for in a caravan levelling app

 - Jockey wheel calculation — knowing your pitch angle is only half the job.
 You need to know how many millimetres to wind the jockey wheel to correct it.

-- Ramp block count — converting degrees of lean to a ramp step count requires knowing your track width and your specific ramp brand's step height.
+- Ramp step count — converting degrees of lean to a ramp step count requires knowing your track width and your specific ramp brand's step height.

 - Tandem axle awareness — tandem axle caravans need two ramp pieces per low side, not one.
 An app that doesn't flag this creates an unsafe setup.